precision-sustainable-ag/PhenoCV-WeedCam/Hardware/Setting_Up_To_Collect_Data.md

 Type: “cd depthai”

-- If we want to see the images in the system please run the next CLI in the terminal.
-Try to have the camera without any movement at least for 30 seconds.
+- If we want to see the a preview output.
+The script launches a window, starts the cameras, and displays a video stream annotated with object localization metadata.
+But this script does not collect images.
+It is just to give you an idea about the image could come from the camera.

-Type: “./run_viewer.sh”
+Type: “python3 depthai_demo.py”

 - --If you want to run the script without visualization please run the next CLI in the terminal.